-Linda Floyd is a businesswoman, a philanthropist, a wife, a mother, a sister – and she is a grateful and humbled cancer survivor.
+Linda Floyd is a businesswoman, a wife, a mother, a sister, a volunteer – and she is a grateful and humbled cancer survivor.
 Having been diagnosed with endometrial cancer in 2007, Linda has since been in remission and has remained cautious, yet active, in learning more and sharing her knowledge with other women fighting and surviving cancer.
-A native of Lake City, South Carolina, Linda has lived in Murrells Inlet for the past 46 years with her husband, Dalton.
-They have three sons, two daughters-in-law, and two yellow labs named Cam and Enzo.
+A native of Lake City, South Carolina, Linda has lived in Murrells Inlet for the past 48 years with her husband, Dalton, and two rescue labs, Cam and Enzo.

 Today, Mrs. Floyd is still heavily involved in her community.
 Her work includes a mentoring program at Coastal Carolina University for elementary students in Horry and Georgetown counties.
 The Dalton and Linda Floyd Family Mentoring Program provides an opportunity for college students to serve as role models for children (K-8) in area schools.
 The Dalton and Linda Floyd College Readiness Program is another community endeavor and education-related initiative that provides college students with the opportunity to help high school students by acting as their guides and role models – to prepare the younger students towards post-secondary education.
 For 14 years, Linda was passionately involved on a state committee for Safety on College campuses, sponsored by the South Carolina Higher Education Foundation, where she addressed campus safety for all facets of campus life.
 She currently serves on the Hollings Cancer Center Advisory Board and focuses on the fight against cancer by providing information that can help women and others be mindful and knowledgeable about the disease.